Blog

 What is Throughput in Performance Testing?

-In the vast realm of performance testing, if there’s one metric that consistently intrigues and challenges testers and developers alike, it’s ‘throughput’.
+When it comes to performance testing, there’s one metric that consistently intrigues and challenges testers and developers alike, it’s ‘throughput’.

 Have you ever wondered how many requests your sleek, new web application can process within a given time?
 Well, that’s where throughput enters the conversation.